-Floured and sauteed chicken cutlets resting in a roasted garlic, roasted red bell pepper cream sauce.
+Floured and sauteed chicken cutlets with garlic red bell pepper cream sauce.
+Roasted garlic, roasted red bell pepper and a dreamy creamy sauce.
 An easy and elegant recipe easy enough for a weeknight and snazzy enough for entertaining.

 Please don’t tell Colorado …but I’m having a love affair with Oregon.
 Let’s talk some Oregonese.